rosbit/duktape-bridge/README.md

 #### Limitation of Go module

-Not all Go packages could become js module.
+Not all Go packages can become js module.
 There are some limitations:

  - function NewGoModule with prototype `func NewGoModule() interface{}` must be in the module, and it returns a pointer to struct.
  - Though as if function NewGoModule() will be called multi-times, in fact Duktape engine will cache the required module and it is called **only once** even if you `require` it multi-times.
-   So don't declare module specific variables in struct.
+   So don't declare module related variables in struct.
 Only read only constants are acceptable.
- - function name with the first capital letter will be exported as moudle method.
+ - function name with the first letter in capital will be exported as moudle method.
 For example, `Adder` will be exported but `adder` will not.
 But to refer the `Adder` method, please use `adder` as used in `c.js`

 ### Duktape bridge for C and Java

- - Duktape bridge for C is under the main directory of the project, just run `make`, a file `duk_bridge.so` will be created, with the `duk_bridge.h`, you can embed Duktape in any C/C++ project.
+ - Duktape bridge for C is under the main directory of the project, just run `make`, a file `duk_bridge.so` will be created, with `duk_bridge.h` and `duk_bridge.so`, one can embed Duktape in any C/C++ project.
  - Duktape bridge for Java is under the subdiretory `duk-bridge-java`, run `make` to create `dukbridge.jar` and `libdukjs.so`.
-Then you can run
+Then one can run

    `java -jar dukbridge.jar -Djava.library.path=. <file.js> <func_name>`